snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 Custom [self-describing (unstructured) events](/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/index.md#self-describing-events) are a flexible tool that enable Snowplow users to define their own event types and send them into Snowplow.

-When a user sends in a custom self-describing event, they do so as a JSON of name-value properties that conforms to a JSON schema defined for the event earlier.
+When a user sends in a custom self-describing event, they do so as a JSON document of name-value properties that conforms to an Iglu schema defined for the event earlier.

 <Tabs groupId="warehouse" queryString>
 <TabItem value="rs/pg" label="Redshift/Postgres" default>